 Stepping into the ghost town of Rush, Arkansas is like stepping into a slice of history.
-The town is almost as isolated today as it was in its heyday.
+This town in North Central Arkansas is almost as isolated today as it was in its heyday.
 This isolation has allowed pieces of the past to survive which allows modern day visitors to get a taste of what life might have been like in an Ozark mountain boom town.

 A few abandoned houses and businesses still stand and you will also find the remnants of rock wall foundations and the leavings of the old zinc mining operations that originally brought people to the area.